sudhan-bhattarai/MSSP_IHRLEP_Networks/README.md

 The results are stored at *~/Results/{--hurricane}/instance{--instance}/ff{--ffact}_gf{--gfact}_pf{--pfact}_pcost{--pcost}/file_name.ext* for the respective commands.
 - algorithm solutions are saved by using the method names: bb, bc, sddp etc.
 - the test sample costs are named as 'eval'.

+# Miscellaneous Notes
+- File *helper.py* includes functions that are rather repetative and of general purpose.
+It is imported at different modules as per needed
+- Files *results_analysis.py* and *plot_gis.py* are used to create summary of the results and plots after getting the results.
+These files are executed rather individually as they are not incorporated in *main.py*.
+- File *commands.py* is used to create argument inputs to *main.py* for data creation and solving the models.
+File *commands_defaults.csv* has the default values of arguments on *commands.py*.
+- command --landfall is useless when --hurricane is specified.
+It is only used to indicate the landfall characterization of the chosen case study.

+# Contact
+Please email your questions or comments to *sudhanb@clemson.edu*